 Sean Hannity, how are you?

-We need your photo ID, please to let you in.
+We need your photo ID, please, to let you in.

 But there is no discernible increase in voter fraud because of mail.

-Voter fraud is a myth that is perpetuated by Donald Trump when it comes to mail in voting, and they have found that there is no fraud.
+Voter fraud is a myth that is perpetuated by Donald Trump when it comes to mail-in voting.

 First off, voter fraud in general is minuscule.

-It is statistic uh statistically insignificant.
+It is statistically insignificant.

 Oh, okay.

-Voter what did Donald Trump do?
+What did Donald Trump do?

 Nothing.